-Proposal 5
+Proposal 3

-FFS if there are any exceptions from the Channel Access Procedures for Uplink Transmissions for the SL-U
+FFS if there are any exceptions from the Channel Access Procedures for Uplink Transmissions for the SL-U.

 2.3 Applicability of Type 2A channel access procedure to S-SSB

-We consider that the energy detection threshold procedure described section #4.1.5 [2] based on discovery burst (e.g., XThresh_max formula is applicable to the S-SSB case with TA=5dB).
+We consider that the energy detection threshold procedure described by section #4.1.5 [2] based on discovery burst (e.g., XThresh_max formula) is applicable to the S-SSB case with TA=5dB).

-Proposal 6
+Proposal 4